JohannesLorenz/lmms-wiki/Reporting-Issues.md

 We use github's issue tracker for development.
-First off click on the [issues link](https://github.com/LMMS/lmms/issues) on the right-hand side of this page (shaped like an exclamation point inscribed in a circle).
+First off, click on the [issues link](https://github.com/LMMS/lmms/issues) on the right-hand side of this page (shaped like an exclamation point inscribed in a circle).
 Try searching to see if your issue has already been reported.
-If not, then continue on:
+If it hasn't, then continue on:

 Filing a new bug
 ------

 1. **Click "New Issue" and select a title**
-A title should be very brief, but provide some context to easily identify one issue from another.
-If you were trying to search for this issue on the tracker, what phrase would easily identify it?
+A title should be very brief, but should provide some context to easily identify one issue from another.
+Think: if you were trying to search for this issue on the tracker, what phrase would easily identify it?

 2. **Fill in the report**
 Remember to be **concise**, but clear.
 Filing a proper bug report can save hours of developer time.
 A good report usually contains the following elements: